 Eric has helped create some of New York’s most significant events, including Election Night Headquarters; Tribeca Film Festival’s Street Fair; the World Science Festival; the flagship store grand openings of Uniqlo, Hermes, and Gap; product launches for Samsung, Dunkin’ Donuts, Clinique, and Disney; large-scale fundraising events and concerts; and PR stunts and activations for countless agencies.

 Eric’s “in the trenches” experience gives him an invaluable understanding of the realities of a production site—and enables him to respond to parameters without sacrificing client vision.

-(principal, executive producer & superglue)
+(principal, president & superglue)

 Jennifer Kurland’s core expertise is creating celebratory environments, and live events that leverage multi-disciplinary design and theatre-based concepts to immerse guests in a client’s brand and message.
 Her creativity extends beyond concept development, to producing effective solutions for logistical and physical challenges.

 Jennifer has over 15 years of experience wrangling huge, one-of-a-kind live programs and shows for clients like The Mayor’s Office of the City of New York, The Hearst Corporation, Martha Stewart Living Omnimedia, and Rubenstein Public Relations.